Provorov lifts Flyers past Islanders in 2OT to force Game 7 - WHIZ News

 The Islanders had a flurry of chances during a power play late in regulation, but Hart stopped two slap shots by Ryan Pulock, and tries by Barzal and Lee — all in the span of 11 seconds.

-The Flyers got an emotional lift from the return of left wing Oskar Lindblom for the first time since Dec.
+Lindblom played for the first time since Dec.
 7. The 24-year-old was diagnosed with a bone cancer and was undergoing radiation treatments that finished July 2.
 He rejoined the team in Toronto last month during the Flyers’ series against Montreal.

+“We started talking a little bit yesterday and took a decision today,” Lindblom said of playing.
+“It’s hard to step in a playoff game, especially these that we have to win, but tried to grind it out and lucky we came out with a win here.”

 Trailing 2-1 after 20 minutes, the Islanders took the lead with two goals early in the second period.